 Isolated, lonely, insecure, unfulfilled, bitter young men who feel that society at large has abandoned them and denies them the opportunities they feel entitled to are prime targets.
-White supremacist recruiters approach these angry young men and tell them that they are special and have a greater destiny.
+White supremacist recruiters approach these angry young men online and tell them that they are special and have a greater destiny.
 They are told that every white man carries this legacy mantle of superiority because every white man bears the lineage of advancements and accomplishments of all white men throughout history.
 That every white man is imbued by his fore fathers with an important destiny to defend the white race.
 Thus the lonely NEET need not achieve anything himself to still hold this position of power and supremacy, his accomplishments that the recruiter can flatter him for is simply that he was born with white skin.
 These tactics transform nerdy bullied young men into proud white warriors, making them useful tools for the promotion and growth of the white supremacist ideology and agenda.
 Neo-Nazi groups know utilizing the insecurity and loneliness in their targets is an effective recruiting and radicalizing tactic especially when tailored to the large audience of socially awkward internet nerds.

-Another key strategy in white supremacist recruitment are online communities that warmly welcoming in new members, once lured into such a group the recruit is given a surge of support, validation, and esteem boosting.
+Another key strategy in white supremacist recruitment are online communities that warmly welcome in new members.
+Once lured into such a group the recruit is given a surge of support, validation, and esteem boosting.
 The new members are told they belong, that they may not fit in real life social cliques but that they fit into this group, and that the other group members care about them.
 Hours will be invested in grooming the new recruit, befriending and talking with them.
-Active chats are appealing to those who are bored and isolated and only want some human contact but have trouble getting it elsewhere due to social awkwardness.
+Active chats or websites like 4chan and 8chan are appealing to those who are bored and isolated and only want some human contact but have trouble getting it elsewhere due to social awkwardness.
 The white supremacist group offers a sense of community and belonging and slowly cultivates in the recruit into a sense of loyalty towards the group.
 For those desperate for friendship or to feel included this is an incredibly potent lure.
 These groups can have darker tactics as well, with leaders telling their members that they cannot leave or return to people outside of the group.
 Many reasons are given but most commonly this inability to leave is posed as there being some boogeyman outsider, like “SJWs”, will eventually toss them out, bully them, ostracize them, or attack them.
 Leaving the group is framed to members as ruining their only chance at fun, true friendship, or inclusion.
 Members are told they must remain in the group because within the group is the only place it is safe to express themselves freely, that their opinions are too radical to be accepted elsewhere, or that their ‘truth’ will be brutally suppressed by outsiders, and within the group are the only people who will ever accept them.
 The outside world is cast as some nebulously ominous power that is held back from harming the member only by the protection of the group.
 All of this forges fear and friendship together into chains that trap people into toxic white supremacist spaces.

 White supremacist groups offer simple appealing answers that typically allow the recruit to avoid personal responsibility and instead blame all problems on outside forces.
 His lack of friendships lies in public schools indoctrinating children with liberal lies, his lack of a romantic partner is the fault of Feminism, his lack of a college degree is due to equal opportunity laws and affirmative action, his lack of employment is the fault of globalist elites, his lack of fulfillment in his life is due to societal anti-whiteness, his unhappiness is the fault of others thrusting ‘white guilt’ upon him.
 The message towards new recruits will be tailored to exactly what they desire to hear, and what personally affects the recruit most.
 The pieces of which the neo-Nazi recruiter slowly builds towards tying as the fault of Jews, Muslims, people of color, LGBTQ, anti-racists, and other outsiders.